Red Hen Publications

 And Remus knew perfectly well why he was suddenly being offered respectable employment by Albus Dumbledore.
 He may not have been as “exceptionally clever” as James Potter or Sirius Black.
 But he was certainly bright enough to connect that particular pair of dots.

 Dumbledore was suddenly offering him a job because Sirius Black had just broken out of Azkaban.
 Sometime in July.
 (Harry didn’t get the newspaper clipping with the picture of the Weasleys until the eve of his birthday.
 Sirius’s picture was being shown on Muggle television by the next morning.
-Poor old Errol had to carry the newspaper clipping — and the sneakoscope — all the way from Egypt.)
+Poor old Errol allegedly had to carry the newspaper clipping — and the sneakoscope — all the way from Egypt.)
 And Remus was well aware of his heavy obligations to Albus Dumbledore.

 But the wolfsbane potion is foul.
 And if it really is based upon wolfsbane, then it is based upon a substance which is highly toxic to humans, and he must drink it while in human form.
 Not to mention that the potion is also a new development about which any long-term effects may still be largely unknown.